Educational Enrichment with Community Partners

 Field Trips

 We incorporate age-appropriate field trips into our curriculum to expand our children’s world and provide them with new experiences.
-Some field trips are walking trips to local points of interest in Ossining, such as the Farmer’s Market, the new Ossining Public Library, a dance studio, the bakery and the Fire House.
+Some field trips are walking trips to local points of interest in Ossining, such as a dance studio, the local bakery and our neighborhood Fire House.

 Other trips may include Teatown Lake Reservation, the American Museum of Natural History, the Metropolitan Museum of Art, Liberty Science Center, Norwalk Maritime Aquarium, the Katonah Museum of Art, Philipsburgh Manor, Van Cortlandt Manor, the Bronx Zoo and Muscoot Farm.